 But by that point Ridd had commenced his legal action, lodging papers with the Federal Circuit Court.
 And (aware of this prospect from September), JCU had added a long list of further allegations in October.
 These would help to build JCU’s serious misconduct case, and to justify its Final Censure in court proceedings.

 The third irony is that neither party wanted the matter to end in court.
 A scan of the stream of exchanges between Ridd, JCU executives or their respective lawyers suggests a series of Sliding Doors moments.
 As tensions rose and the conflict escalated, each side took steps that must have seemed to make sense at the time, as reactions to the other’s opposing action.
 But only from the viewpoint of the parallel universities they inhabited – outwardly the same, but on crucial points sharply at odds.
-Like philosophers doggedly disputing the merits of Plato’s Republic, each would contend for a system of rules and norms and inferences whose underlying premises existed as much in their heads as in reality.
+Like philosophers doggedly disputing the merits of Plato’s Republic, each would contend for a system of rules and norms whose underlying premises existed as much in their heads as in reality.

 Here policy ambiguity also played its part.
 Aside from the EA/Code interplay, the High Court notes that the Code itself included: “numerous overlapping undertakings, signalled by the language of “we will”: value academic freedom, and enquire, examine, criticise and challenge in the collegial and academic spirit of the search for knowledge … behave in a way that upholds the integrity and good reputation of the University … act within the limits of our authority … respect the rights of others … etc.